Naiv-g/PulseSense-AI-Based-Health-Analytics-/README.md

-# PulseSense – AI-Powered Health Analytics
+# PulseSense – AI-Powered Health Diagnostics

 AI-assisted health companion that combines a FastAPI backend, MySQL persistence, and a Streamlit frontend.
 PulseSense lets users register, log in, manage medical records, run symptom checks powered by a lightweight RAG pipeline, and chat with a health-focused assistant.
 The backend initializes seed medical data on startup and exposes JWT-protected APIs; the frontend provides a polished multi-page experience.